LIST OF SHARK FUNCTIONS:

 INT( the integer part of a given number (the fractional part is discarded); useful for currency "rounding", for example.

-Note that for positive numbers, INT( and FLOOR( return the same result, but for negative numbers, INT( and CEIL( produce the same result.
+Note that for positive numbers, INT( and FLOOR( return the same result, but for negative numbers, INT( and CEIL( also produce the SAME result.
 This is because discarding the decimal part of a real number reduces its distance from zero.

 Real-valued functions: